empathicqubit/vscode-cc65-debugger/README.md

 - **stopOnEntry**: This will break at the beginning of the program.
 Otherwise it will continue automatically after the debugger connects.
+- **stopOnExit**: This will break at the end of the program.
+Otherwise it will terminate automatically.

 Optional shared settings which may be helpful if things aren't working: